sslater11/hyprland-dynamic-workspaces-manager/README.md

 Yes.
 You can still use WindowsKey+1 to access the first workspace.
 You can rename this workspace and you can still switch to it using the normal workspace keybinding.

 ## How do I delete a workspace?
-You don't!
-Once a workspace is empty, Hyprland will delete it after you switch to another workspace.
-This really does help with keeping our workspaces neat and condensed.
+You don't need to manually delete a workspace.
+Once a workspace is empty, and we switch to another, Hyprland will delete empty workspaces for us.
+You can however delete a workspace and move all windows on the current workspace to another.

+### Delete workspace with windows on it.
+See the option --delete-current-workspace

+Moves all windows to a random workspace, deletes the current workspace, and then switches to the workspace we dumped the windows on to.

+### Delete workspace and move windows to a workspace using a prompt
+See the option --move-current-workspace-windows-to

+User selects the workspace to move all the current workspace's windows to.
+Moves all windows to another workspace, deletes the current workspace, and then switches to the workspace we dumped the windows on to.

 # Issues / Bugs
 - New workspace name not set: In older versions of Hyperland(0.45.0 and below), switching to a new workspace will not name it properly, instead the workspace gets the name of its ID number which is a negative number like -1337.
 You'll have to rename it manually.
 Bug fixed in newer Hyprland versions.